gillouche/ansible-red/README.md

 ## Requirements

-* python3 and pip, possibly python3-venv
+* python3 and pip
-* OS stuff: Xorg, DE, GPU drivers, ...
+* OS installed with main stuff: Xorg, Desktop Environment, GPU drivers, ...

 ## Vault
 Some config files are encrypted